-Budgeted cost: £1000
+Budgeted cost: £2340

 Activity Evidence that supports this approach Challenge number(s) addressed Adult led 1 to 1 / small group speech and language intervention / intense interactions Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
-Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact. https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/small-group-tuition There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF EEF toolkit: Communication and language approaches High impact for very low cast, based on extensive evidence 1,2,4
+Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact.
+1,2,4 Interactions https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit/small-group-tuition (1x am p/w minimum) There is a strong evidence base that suggests oral language interventions, including dialogic activities such as high-quality classroom discussion, are inexpensive to implement with high impacts on reading: Oral language interventions Toolkit Strand Education Endowment Foundation EEF EEF toolkit: Communication and language approaches High impact for very low cost, based on extensive evidence.